Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 - Behavioral disorders

 One of the health environmental risks is air pollution.
-The World Health Organization (WHO) reported that nine out of every 10 individuals on earth are inhaling air that is contaminated in excess of feasible levels.
-The products of the emissions, i.e. the major pollutants are the key emissions, namely particulate matter (PM 2.5 and PM 10), nitrogen dioxide (NO2), ozone (O 3), and sulfur dioxide (SO 2).
+The World Health Organization (WHO) reported that nine out of every 10 individuals on earth are inhaling air that is contaminated.
+The products of the emissions, i.e. the major pollutants are the key emissions, namely particulate matter (PM 2.5 and PM 10), nitrogen dioxide (NO2), ozone (O3), and sulfur dioxide (S 2).

 - Cardiovascular Problem: Fine particles enter into the lungs which may cause the asthma, chronic obstructive pulmonary disease (COPD), lung cancer and heart diseases etc.